 5- Wipe down appliances and run a final wash cycle with cleaner.

 Make Your inventory of What will be Stored.

-Before your stuff goes missing in a overwhelming amount of boxes, write down a list of what's going into our storage unit.
+Before your stuff goes missing in an overwhelming amount of boxes, write down a list of what’s going into our storage unit.
 When your list is complete you can scan over it and know what needs to be packed and what you had planned to put inside before hand.
 Here are some examples of what you could do.

 1- Take photos of serial numbers, model numbers, and brand clothes or items when making your list.